perone/stallion/README.md

   - Added the command 'show' for plp
   - Added the command 'check' for plp
   - Added the command 'scripts' for plp
+  - Added 'Console Scripts' section into the distribution info at the web frontend

 ## What's new in release v0.3